Sethrot/AutoLoader/README.md

 ```
 For each of those steps, it also looks for the automatically generated sets if you haven't defined one.
 There are no automatically defined sets for explicit spells, abilities, or weaponskills - only for the predefined sets.
-Named spells assume midcast, named anything else assumes midcast.
+Named spells assume midcast, named anything else assumes precast.
 (If you do save precast.fire or midcast.savage_blade for whatever reason, it *will* be used for the step you specified.)

 ## Help